 What causes it:

 Botrytis develops in cool, damp conditions, often inside dense buds where moisture gets trapped.
 Poor ventilation and high humidity create the perfect environment for this mould to thrive.
+Bud rot can be devastating and most of the time, you will only notice it when harvesting and trimming your buds.

 Effects on plant: